nikunjlad/Interpretability-in-Image-Classification-Techniques/docs/chapters/chap6/observations.rst

    We simply observe the interpretable nature of classification models and extend the conclusions on segmentation models.
    If you recollect, **Semantic Segmentation = Classification + Localization** and **Instance Segmentation = Semantic Segmentation + Object Detection**.
-   Therefore, we argue that any interpretable results we acquire for classification gets carried forward to Segmentation too due to this inverse co-relation.
+   Therefore, we argue that any interpretable results we acquire for classification gets carried forward to Segmentation too due to this inverse correlation.
 This work is not a direct observations of Interpretable Segmentation models.

 Before we jump into our observations, its important to note than we used pretrained models provided by PyTorch for our work.